antronerds/r2-tutorials/docs/tSNE_dimensionality_reduction.md

 ========================================

-*How to find grouos in your dataset using t-SNE.*
+*How to find groups in your dataset using t-SNE.*

 Scope
 -----

 -  In this tutorial several expression datasets will be used.
--  t-SNE will be used to find sub groups in several datasets.
+-  t-SNE will be used to find sub groups in datasets.
+-  t-SNE maps will be annotated with tracks and the expression of genes